“FENWAY'S BEST PLAYERS”

 Despite the dip in production, there are a lot of positives to take away from Bogaerts’ season.
 While his batting average was lower, he nearly doubled the number of walks he drew a year ago, resulting in a .356 OBP that was a tick above last year’s.
-He also saw He went into a funk at an inopportune time, but his overall numbers were very solid this season.
+He also saw He went into a funk at an inopportune time, but his overall numbers were very solid in 2016.

 Bogaerts took a discouraging step back in 2017.
 The 25-year old has seen his batting average fall steadily over the last three seasons.
 He dropped off to .273 in 2017, his lowest average since his rocky rookie season.
 His home run production was cut in half this season as he finished with only 10 to go along with a .403 SLG.

 His walk rate improved slightly to 8.8 percent.
 His strikeout rate was up to 18.3 percent, about a 1 percent increase over last season, but still not alarmingly high.
 After hitting .303 in the first half, he saw his batting average plummet to .235 after the break.
 His struggles at the plate lead back to when he was hit by a pitch on the right hand back in early July. he ended up hitting a measly .163 with a .452 OPS that month, easily his worst month of the season.